dxos/dxos/docs/content/tutorial/invitations.md

 export default PartyList;
 ```

-We are rendering now the `PinlessRedeemDialog` and also a button to show it.
+We are rendering now the `RedeemDialog` and also a button to show it.

 If you go to your app in the browser, you will see that button next to the create party button.
 Go ahead and try it yourself.